WHAT IS A TIE?

 There is no guarantee that revising a lip or tongue tie will magically solve all your breastfeeding problems.
 There is also a chance that there is a separate underlying issue that is affecting breastfeeding, and revising a tie will not help correct the nursing problems.
 However, if it appears as though a lip or tongue tie is negatively affecting breastfeeding, then releasing the tie will help give you and your baby a better chance at a healthy breastfeeding relationship.
 It is important to note that an IBCLC is a crucial part of breastfeeding, and all nursing mothers should follow up with their IBCLC after treatment to help train her baby how to nurse with their newfound lip and tongue mobility.

 Tongue ties can lead to a wide range of dental issues.
-The tie may pull on the jaw bone, resulting in teeth shifting out of position, or it may prevent the teeth from closing together, causing a large gap between the front teeth.
+The inability of the tongue to create a seal on the palate leads to a narrow upper jaw and dental crowding.
+The tie may pull on the jaw bone, resulting in teeth shifting out of position. it may prevent the teeth from closing together, causing a large gap between the front teeth.

 Removing restrictions of the tongue and lips can allow the teeth to erupt in a more ideal alignment, which may help reduce the need for future orthodontic treatment.

 When the tongue is unable to move freely, a child may have difficulty producing certain speech sounds.
 The most common letters affected are R, S, L, Z, D, CH, TH, and SH, but other sounds are also difficult.
 Furthermore, stringing multiple sounds together may also present a challenge.